Relaxation Critical Dynamics with Emergent Symmetry

-Here we study the relaxation dynamics after a sudden quench from an ordered initial state to the vicinity of the critical point at $t=0$, as shown in Fig.~\ref{fig:quench}.
-The Monte Carlo method with standard Metropolis dynamics is used to simulate the nonequilibrium evolution.
+Here we study the relaxation dynamics starting from an ordered initial state to the vicinity of the critical point at $t=0$, as shown in Fig.~\ref{fig:quench}.
+The Monte Carlo method with standard Metropolis dynamics is used to simulate the nonequilibrium evolution~\cite{binderbook}.
 The time unit is defined as a full Monte Carlo sweep through the lattice.
-It has been shown that the relaxation process belongs to the Model A universality class with the purely dissipative physical evolution~\cite{Tauber2014book}, and is straightforward to implement in experiments~\cite{Chae2012prl,Skjaervo2019prx,Griffin2012prx,Lin2014natphy,Meier2017prx}.
+It has been shown that this kind of Monte Carlo dynamics belongs to the Model A universality class~\cite{Tauber2014book}, and is straightforward to implement in experiments~\cite{Chae2012prl,Skjaervo2019prx,Griffin2012prx,Lin2014natphy,Meier2017prx}.